Financial-Times/ftdomdelegate/README.md

 ### NPM ###

 Installation via the [Node Package Manager](https://npmjs.org/package/fastclick) is supported, although Component is preferred as this is not strictly a Node packagage.
+Due to a naming conflict, Delegate is available as [`dom-delegate`](https://npmjs.org/package/dom-delegate).

 ## Tests ##